The Beginner’s Guide to Becoming a Work-At-Home Mom

 Browse through the jobs available and see which ones you think is a fit for your current skills.
 Once you have an overview or feel of the kind of jobs that you can apply to, prepare your CV.
 But don’t make it too comprehensive.
 Make it clear and brief.
 Highlight your top skills and attach sample work, if possible.
 You can do a simple document, a professionally designed PDF or even a video.

 Most remote working platforms would just ask you to input your details and work experience into your profile.
 But make sure to beef it up by including relevant work experience and top skills.
 Also, add a professional looking photo to your profile.
 This can also help verify your account, most especially for UpWork, so keep that in mind as well.

 Just a word of caution, be careful and vigilant when applying online.
 Make sure you do your homework and research if the companies you’re applying to are the real deal.
-Joining Facebook groups like the one I mentioned above is a great way to be informed so you can protect yourself from these scammers.
+Another great way to protect yourself from these scammers is to join Facebook groups like the one I mentioned above.

 Start your own business.

 There are so many businesses nowadays that you can do from the comforts of your own home – from selling physical products to offering your services.
 You can even create online content (blogging, making youtube videos, podcasts, etc) about the things you’re interested in or passionate about and earn money from it!
 If you’re going this route, make sure you write down your business plan.
 Determine and set the following details before you set out:

 - Marketing plans.